-- Importance of cohort-based support or special programs (32 responses) - Policy Suggestion: - 1.
-Research how to expand learning communities (e.g., Umoja, Puente, CIN, MESA, FYE, Guided Pathways, etc.) and learning-community-type supports to wider groups of students. - Importance of Access to Counseling - Policy Suggestion: - 1.
-Evaluate what funding, resources, or structural changes would be needed to ensure all students have access to the high quality counseling services that Chabot provides. - Importance of Addressing Technological Challenges - Policy Suggestions: - 1.
+- Importance of cohort-based support or special programs (32 responses) Policy Implications for Consideration. - Policy Implications for Consideration: - 1.
+Research how to expand learning communities (e.g., Umoja, Puente, CIN, MESA, FYE, Guided Pathways, etc.) and learning-community-type supports to wider groups of students. - Importance of Access to CounselingPolicy Implications for Consideration: - 1.
+Evaluate what funding, resources, or structural changes would be needed to ensure all students have access to the high quality counseling services that Chabot provides. - Importance of Addressing Technological Challenges - Policy Implications for Consideration: - 1.
 Examining Chabot's processes and structures for implementing and orienting employees to system-wide technological change. - 2.
 Consider a campus-wide survey on Chabot technology so that community members can contribute their ideas.